perses/perses/README.md

 General instructions about how you can contribute to Perses are available in the document [CONTRIBUTING.md](CONTRIBUTING.md).

+### UI development

-In case you are more interested into the React UI development, please refer to [UI Readme](./ui/README.md).
-It will give you instruction about how to build, run or test the React UI.
-It will also some insight about how it is designed.
+If you are primarily interested in contributing to the UI application and libraries, please refer to the [UI Readme](./ui/README.md).
+It includes quick start instructions for how to build, run, and test the React UI.
+It also includes details about the architecture and [guidelines](./ui/ui-guidelines.md) for development.

 ## License